Russia targets lawyer over media comments on treason case - WTMJ

 Pavlov maintained his innocence and said he considered the case against him “revenge” for his work on cases investigated by the FSB.

 Smirnov told the AP that persecution of Pavlov sends a signal to all lawyers: “Don’t even think about working effectively on criminal cases.
 Don’t even think about speaking out.
-Don’t even think about defending people — your role as a lawyer should be like that of furniture … present at legal proceedings.”
+Don’t even think about defending people.”

-In August, Russian media reported that the FSB had lodged a complaint against Pavlov over his refusal to sign a non-disclosure statement in Safronov’s case.
-Pavlov said at the time that he had signed a statement not to disclose state secrets in connection to the case, but no one had asked him to sign a broader non-disclosure statement.
+In August, Russian media reported the FSB had lodged a complaint against Pavlov over his refusal to sign a non-disclosure statement in Safronov’s case.
+Pavlov said he had signed a statement not to disclose state secrets in connection with the case, but no one had asked him to sign a broader non-disclosure statement.

 The case against Pavlov was opened shortly after he started representing the Foundation for Fighting Corruption, founded by President Vladimir Putin’s longtime foe, opposition leader Navalny.